Retirement Living Hub

 Avoiding Aggressive and Passive-Aggressive Styles

 Aggressive communication involves blaming, criticizing, or demanding, often at the expense of others.
 Passive-aggressive communication involves indirect expressions of hostility, such as sarcasm, silent treatment, or subtle sabotage.
-Both styles damage relationships and escalate conflict rather than resolving it.

-Instead, choose direct, respectful dialogue.
-This prevents resentment from building and keeps the lines of communication open for future interactions.
+This prevents resentment from building and keeps the lines of communication open for future interactions, which is what we all want in our community, isn’t it?

 Two diverse neighbors smiling and working together in a shared community garden space.